 Picture at right shows traditional Latvian instruments depicted on a Soviet-era postage stamp.
 The ģīga will be the second instrument from the top on the righthand side of the stamp.
 Instrument at bottom right is a kokle, an iconic Latvian box zither related to the Finnish kantele.
 (Photo Wikimedia Commons).

 ** UPDATE ** MONDAY MARCH 18 - Baltic ensemble in Indianapolis --

 Here is a promotional video for the Hedgehogs Baltic Folk Ensemble (Ezisi, in Latvian, or Siilikesed, in Estonian) of Indianapolis.
-Closeup of a giga being plucked at 0:46-0:47 and the entire ensemble playing from 0:48 to 1:14.
-The player stands it on a chair.
+Closeup of a giga being plucked at 0:46-0:47 and video of the entire ensemble playing from 0:48 to 1:14.
+The giga player uses a bow and stands the instrument on a chair.

 The band's website at http://www.indiana.edu/~bafsa/hedgehogs/ezisi.html has 30-second clips from their CDs plus a 57-minute podcast of a noon-hour concert at the Hoagy Carmichael center at Indiana University Bloomington.
 You can hear the giga, described as "kind of like a cello ... a bowed instrument," beginning at 36:50.
 It plays chords in a sustained, dronal style.

 Says Daina Gross for the Latvians Online website, reviewing a CD of the hedgehogs' music: